 Please note that I may earn a small commission from purchases made through product links in this article at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

-The Commander RD-6 is a six-dart revolver style blaster in the Nerf Elite 2.0 series which was released in 2020.
+Released in 2020, the Commander RD-6 is a six-dart revolver-style blaster in the Nerf Elite 2.0 series.

 You can purchase the Nerf Elite 2.0 Commander RD-6 blaster on Amazon.